Fort Lee, New Jersey: Tallest buildings and structures

 The George Washington Bridge, connecting Fort Lee (above) in Bergen County across the Hudson River to New York City, is the world's busiest motor vehicle bridge.
 Built in 1931, at 604 ft meters, it is the tallest structure in Fort Lee.
 One of two 47-story residential The Modern, Bergen County's tallest buildings, is seen under construction near George Washington Bridge Plaza in December 2013.

 The George Washington Bridge (GWB), at 604 ft meters in height as measured from its base, is the tallest structure in Fort Lee.
 The cliffs of the Palisades rise to about 260 ft.
 Since the 1960s, numerous residential high-rise buildings have been built along the Palisade Avenue-Boulevard East corridor.
 Fort Lee's population and housing density increased considerably during the 1960s and 1970s with the construction of highrise apartments.
-As of 2019, including from the bridge itself, there were 10 structures over 300 ft tall in Fort Lee.
+As of 2019, there were 10 structures, including the bridge, over 300 ft tall.